Rubus originalis

-Rubus originalis a rare North American species of brambles in the rose family.
-It has been found in the eastern United States (New Jersey, Maryland, West Virginia, and North Carolina).
-Nowhere is it common.
+Rubus originalis a rare North American species of bramble.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.
+The genetics of Rubus is extremely complex, making it difficult to decide which groups should be recognized as species.
+There are many other rare species with limited ranges, making further study needed to clarify the taxonomy.

+The species has been found in the eastern United States (New Jersey, Maryland, West Virginia, and North Carolina).
+It is not common anywhere.